 When I say ‘give language to the incident’ I’m not talking about Critical Incident De-Briefing (CIDB) – a technique used until quite recently in the treatment of trauma.
 (3)

 This approach was based on the same idea I’ve just mentioned – adding a narrative to the memory – but it was carried out far too soon after an incident.
 The victim hadn’t been given time to process it themselves.

 Victims of traumatic incidents were asked to retell the memory of the event (in detail, often more than once) which only served to embed the trauma deeper into the amygdala.

 Knowing that 75% of people recover naturally from trauma given sufficient time, all CIDB did was reinforce the emotional impact of the incident in the brains of newly traumatised people.

-The other problem with Critical Incident De-Briefing is that it lacked a vital ingredient when it comes to recovery from trauma – calmness.
+The other problem with Critical Incident De-Briefing is that it lacks a vital component when it comes to recovery from trauma; calmness.

 If you’re traumatised, the last thing you should be asked to do is give a detailed description of the event(s).

 Although you can feel some relief by ‘opening up’ and sharing your story with a counsellor, this is best done after the memories have been processed properly.